Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

 Only 5 connections need to be made to the D5 SMART Gate Motor:
 1. Trig(I/O1): this needs to be connected to ground for the gate to activate.
 I have connected this to a relay controlled by the ESP8266
-2. Status(I/O4): this needs to be logic-level-converted from 5V to 3.3V.
-Connect to a GPIO pin of the ESP8266
+2. Status(I/O4): this needs to be converted to 1V.
+Connect to an ADC pin (A0) of the ESP8266 with a
-3. Com (I/O6, ground, 0V): this is important for two reason: (1) status decoding and (2) triggering (activating) the gate.
-Because of
+3. Com (COM, ground, 0V): this is important for two reason: (1) status decoding and (2) triggering (activating) the gate.
-4. Com (COM, ground, 0V): EXTRA GROUND, this is important for powering
 4. 12V OUT (12V OUT, 12V): this is important for powering
 (1), **the gate must share a ground with the ESP8266**.